Theoretical constraints on tidal triggering of slow earthquakes: Fundamental response of stable sliding VW faults to transient perturbations

 \subsection{Governing equations of the spring-block model}

-We employ a spring–block model under stress perturbations (Figure \ref{fig:spring_block_model}), which allows for clear theoretical analysis.
+We employ a spring–block model under stress perturbations (Figure \ref{fig:spring_block_model}).
 Under a constant normal stress $\sigma_0$, the fault, modeled as a point and elastically loaded by a spring, is subjected to normal stress perturbations $\sigma_{\mathrm{p}}(t)$ (positive in compression) and shear stress perturbations $\tau_{\mathrm{p}}(t)$ (positive in the direction of slip), resulting in a slip velocity $V$.
-We restrict our analysis to quasi-dynamic fault motion, as our focus is on the conditions under which tidal-like stress perturbations can trigger slip events, rather than on the detailed dynamics of rupture propagation.
+We restrict our analysis to a quasi-dynamic spring–slider model, as our primary goal is to identify the conditions under which harmonic perturbations can trigger slip events and to characterize the resulting slip velocity response.

-The linear momentum balance of the spring-block system gives:
+The linear momentum balance of the spring-block system gives

-where $\tau_f$ is the frictional resistance, $\sigma$ is the total normal stress, $f$ is the friction coefficient, $k$ is the spring stiffness, $V_{\mathrm{ss}}$ is the slip velocity of the loading point, $\delta$ is the slip of the block and $V={d\delta}/{dt}$ is the slip velocity of block. $\eta$ represents the radiation damping coefficient, which approximates inertial effects and prevents the slip velocity from becoming unbounded during instabilities, and is given by $\eta={\mu}/{2c_s}$, where $\mu$ is the shear modulus and $c_s$ is the shear wave velocity \parencite{rice1993spatio}.
+where $\tau$ is the resolved shear stress, $\tau_0$ is the initial shear stress at $t=0$ ($\delta = 0, V = 0$) and positive in the direction of slip, and $\tau_p(t = 0) = 0$. $\sigma$ is the resultant normal stress assuming compression is positive, $k$ is the spring stiffness, $V_{\mathrm{ss}}$ is the slip velocity of the loading point, $\delta$ is the slip of the block and $V={d\delta}/{dt}$ is the slip velocity of block. $\eta$ represents the radiation damping coefficient, which approximates inertial effects and prevents the slip velocity from becoming unbounded during instabilities, and is given by $\eta={\mu}/{2c_s}$, where $\mu$ is the shear modulus and $c_s$ is the shear wave velocity \parencite{rice1993spatio}.